rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 7B19.3.6.
 Make a local note to describe other details of a copy‐specific binding, if considered important.
-Less detailed descriptions might include the color and nature of the covering material, a summary of any decoration present (e.g., “gold‐tooled,” “blind‐tooled”), and (if these can be determined) an approximate date and the name of the binder.
+Less detailed descriptions might include the color and nature of the covering material, a summary of any decoration present (e.g., "gold‐tooled," "blind‐tooled"), and (if these can be determined) an approximate date and the name of the binder.
 British Library copy: late 17th-century binding in red goatskin, gold-tooled